More than 50% of trades in Forex market somehow involve the US dollar.

 The Most Traded Pairs by Region

-The chart shows the currency pairs activity depending on the time of the day.
+Each line on the chart represents the activity of a specific currency pair, i.e., its volatility in pips during the day.
 The pairs were selected in such a way as to visually demonstrate the influence of a region on the “tradability” of a pair.

 What’s interesting about the chart?